E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/PaPIM-CP2K_Interface/readme.rst

    :align: center

    Graphical representation of the MPI split communicator scheme used in parallelization of PaPIM-CP2K_interface module.
 An example with CP2K ``group_size`` of 4 is displayed.

-The tested PaPIM-CP2K scaling and parallelization performance are given :ref:`here <PaPIM-CP2K_parallel>`.